DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 date: 2021-03-22
 ---

-It’s possible to work out from a candidate’s application whether or not they’re likely to qualify for ‘home tuition fee funding’.
-This has implications for how the provider’s course is funded as well as for the candidate’s ability to get things like student loans.
+Some candidates qualify for ‘home tuition fee funding’, which means that:

+- they’ll pay the ’home’ rate of tuition fees, which is usually lower than the ‘overseas’ rate
+- they’re eligible for student loans
+- they might be eligible for bursaries and scholarships

+## Who qualifies for home tuition fee funding

+A candidate’s funding status is determined through a combination of three factors:

+- nationality
-Funding status is determined through a combination of three factors: nationality, the right to work or study in the UK and residency (whether they have a UK address).
+- the right to work or study in the UK
+- residency (whether they have a UK address)

 British and Irish candidates automatically qualify for home funding.
 All other candidates must have the right to work or study in the UK and have a UK address.